MicrosoftDocs/win32/desktop-src/Services/localsystem-account.md

 ---
-Description: 'The LocalSystem account is a predefined local account used by the service control manager.' ms.assetid: '692bceb6-f5bd-4b83-ab3b-ef8099dc84e1'
+Description: The LocalSystem account is a predefined local account used by the service control manager. ms.assetid: 692bceb6-f5bd-4b83-ab3b-ef8099dc84e1
 title: LocalSystem Account
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # LocalSystem Account

 The LocalSystem account is a predefined local account used by the service control manager.
 This account is not recognized by the security subsystem, so you cannot specify its name in a call to the [**LookupAccountName**](https://msdn.microsoft.com/library/windows/desktop/aa379159) function.
 It has extensive privileges on the local computer, and acts as the computer on the network.
 Its token includes the NT AUTHORITY\\SYSTEM and BUILTIN\\Administrators SIDs; these accounts have access to most system objects.
 The name of the account in all locales is .\\LocalSystem.
 The name, LocalSystem or *ComputerName*\\LocalSystem can also be used.
 This account does not have a password.
-If you specify the LocalSystem account in a call to the [**CreateService**](createservice.md) or [**ChangeServiceConfig**](changeserviceconfig.md) function, any password information you provide is ignored.
+If you specify the LocalSystem account in a call to the [**CreateService**](/windows/win32/Winsvc/nf-winsvc-createservicea?branch=master) or [**ChangeServiceConfig**](/windows/win32/Winsvc/nf-winsvc-changeserviceconfiga?branch=master) function, any password information you provide is ignored.

 A service that runs in the context of the LocalSystem account inherits the security context of the SCM.
 The user SID is created from the **SECURITY\_LOCAL\_SYSTEM\_RID** value.
 The account is not associated with any logged-on user account.
 This has several implications: